espnet/espnet/doc/tutorial.md

         lm-loss-weight: [Weight of the LM loss. (float)]
         lm-loss-smoothing-rate: [Smoothing rate for LM loss.
 If > 0, label smoothing is enabled. (float)]

-### Inference
+#### Inference

-Various decoding algorithms are also available for transducer by setting `beam-size` and `search-type` parameter in decode config.
+Various decoding algorithms are also available for Transducer by setting `beam-size` and `search-type` parameters in decode config.

   - Greedy search  constrained to one emission by timestep (`beam-size: 1`)
   - Beam search algorithm without prefix search. (`beam-size: >1` and `search-type: default`)